ezsystems/commerce-documentation/docs/guide/product_description/monitoring_and_control.md

 ![](img/ERP_performance.png)

-## email archive
+## Email archive

-In the tab email archive the shop owner/admin finds all e-mails which were automatically sent from the shop, with date of despatch, recipient, subject and status.
-He can see the mails and resend them if necessary.
+In the tab email archive the shop owner/admin can find all emails which were automatically sent from the shop, with date of dispatch, recipient, subject and status.
+They can check the emails and resend them if necessary.

 The email archive reduces the response time for the support and enables resending an email to the customer.